 Today was chore day: doing all the chemical testing, recording the salinity and temperature, and upping the salinity a bit since the little darlings need to be up to about 20 ppt by the end of the summer.
 They have been very active lately - much more crawling around on the bottom as the video shows.
 I estimate that we have about 50 little crabs right now.
 When I was pouring water into the tank to increase the salinity, I noticed a lot of molts or sheds floating around in the water.
 I cleaned the filter but they didn't seem to be in the filter so the molts/sheds must be on the bottom on the sand.

-I only have 3 test tubes these days because one broke last year.
+This is the pH, which is about 8.0 and that's good too.
+I only have 3 test tubes these days because one broke last year. |

 The temperature is about 79 degrees which isn't great but it's been consistent and they seem to be thriving so that's okay too I reckon.